‘Young And The Restless’ Spoilers: Eric Braeden Blocking Michael Muhney Return As Adam?

 — Diane Degeorge (@DegeorgeDiane) May 9, 2017

 There are other The Young and The Restless spoilers and rumors floating on social media, reportedly from Y&R sources behind the scenes, that Eric Braeden has told showrunners he won’t do scenes with Michael Muhney if he’s brought back.
-It would be pretty tough to have a meaningful father son reunion between Victor and Adam if Braeden refuses scenes with Muhney.
+It would be pretty tough to have a meaningful father-son reunion between Victor and Adam if Braeden refuses scenes with Muhney.

-There is still no casting announcement for the role of Adam Newman and Jason Gerhardt is definitely not hired for the role and, in fact, may have been at CBS Daytime reading for another part entirely.
+There is still no casting announcement for the role of Adam Newman, and Jason Gerhardt is definitely not hired for the role and, in fact, may have been at CBS Daytime reading for another part entirely.
 There’s also no truth to the rumors that Michael Muhney is coming back.
 Y&R has not settled on an actor yet and may not for some time to come.
 Stay tuned for more on these casting rumors and news from The Young and The Restless spoilers.

 [Featured Image by Frazer Harrison/Getty Images]